 Reaction: the power supply will charge the battery with a maximum current of 40 A, which will gradually reduce with increasing voltage as a reaction to the changing internal resistance of the battery.
-The load absorbs no current at this charging phase, because it is controlled via the Share and set to a certain voltage, which is still higher than the actual battery voltage and the actual output voltage of the power supply.
-When reaching 27 V, the power supply will deliver only the current needed to maintain the battery voltage.
+The load absorbs no current at this charging phase, because it's controlled via the Share and set to a certain voltage, which is still higher than the actual battery voltage.
+Upon reaching 27 V, the power supply will deliver only the current needed to maintain the battery voltage.